 E85 can corrode aluminum, zinc and other soft metals as well as brass, copper, and lead, and its scouring action loosens deposits and sludge inside engines.
 E85’s corrosive nature can exacerbate existing corrosion in steel tanks.
 If tanks are not properly cleaned and inspected before the addition of E85, leakage and possible environmental contamination may occur.
 Tank owners should be especially vigilant regarding fuel filters.
 Improperly sized filters or filters of the wrong grade can allow impurities into fuel and engines.

 It is important to follow specific guidelines when storing E85 ethanol.
 Failure to use correct tank and component material will result in leakage, environmental contamination, and fuel contamination.

 All tanks housing E85 blends should be double walled and constructed of steel, fiberglass-jacketed steel, or UL-listed fiberglass.
 Approved alternative fuel probes must be used, as petroleum probes do not read ethanol blends properly.
 Typically, existing spill buckets are approved for ethanol blend usage.

 Inspect tanks frequently for moisture, particulates, and separation to ensure the fuel is of a dispensable quality.
 As E85 is highly corrosive, be vigilant in tank, pipe, and hose inspection.
 Any flaws or pre-existing corroded areas will be compounded by E85.

 Important Points to Remember

-Both E10 and E85 ethanol blends produce far less air pollutants than gasoline, making them ideal for fleets to meet stringent emissions guidelines set forth by the government; however, these blends have corrosive properties and readily mix with water.
+Both E10 and E85 blends produce far less air pollutants than gasoline, making them ideal for fleets to meet stringent emissions guidelines set forth by the government; however, these blends have corrosive properties and readily mix with water.
 Therefore, it is imperative that tanks and all tank components be constructed of the proper materials and monitored extremely closely to maintain safety.